Is the Bible mind control?

 Man has a sin nature inherited from Adam (Romans 5:12).
 That sin nature has control of a person and causes various sins to manifest in one’s life (Galatians 5:17–21; Ephesians 5:17–19).
 Controlled by that sin nature, man can in no way know God and please God.
 In fact, he is an enemy of God (Romans 5:10; 8:5–7).
 The Bible says that the sinner, controlled by his sinful nature, needs a new nature and deliverance from the power of sin.
 The person who accepts Jesus Christ as personal Savior receives that new nature (2 Peter 1:4) and is indwelt by the Holy Spirit, who gives the believer the power to say “NO” to sin and “YES” to God’s righteousness (Galatians 5:16; Romans 6:12–23).
 The believer in Christ has been set free (John 8:32).
 He is not obligated to obey the dictates of the sin nature anymore, for he has the freedom in Christ to do what God wants and to glorify Him in life.

 The Bible is not mind control.
 Rather, the Bible provides an alternative to a life controlled by sin.
 The Bible shows us how to be Spirit-controlled.
 Yes, a believer will have a change of mind, as he rejects the lies he once believed and embraces the truth in Christ.
 The Spirit-filled believer will have a life of adventure with God—a life free to serve God with enthusiasm, eternal fulfillment, and hope.

-Recommended Resources: Smart Faith: Loving Your God with All Your Mind by Moreland & Matlock and Logos Bible Software.
+Recommended Resource: Smart Faith: Loving Your God with All Your Mind by Moreland & Matlock